Clive Palmer: Early life

 Palmer was born on 26 March 1954 at Footscray Hospital in Footscray, a suburb of Melbourne, Victoria.
 He spent his early years in the nearby suburb of Williamstown.
 His family moved to Queensland in 1963, and Palmer was largely raised on the Gold Coast, where he attended Aquinas College and Southport State High School, although he also attended Toowoomba Grammar School for a short time.
 Palmer's father, George, was a travel agent, and the family travelled the world extensively.
+Palmer has claimed that, amidst a months long trip to China, he sat on the lap of Mao Zedong at the age of nine.
 George Palmer was also the proprietor of the Akron Tyre Co and the Akron Broadcasting Co and was the founder of Melbourne broadcasting station 3AK (now operating as SEN 1116).

 Palmer studied law, journalism and politics at the University of Queensland from 1973 to 1975, but did not finish the course.
 He later completed a Diploma of Law through the Queensland Bar Board, and worked as a clerk and interviewing officer for the Public Defender's Office.

 Business career

 Real estate

-During the early to mid-1980s Palmer was a real estate agent.
-He did well from the property boom on the Gold Coast, and "retired" at the age of 29.
+During the early to mid-1980s, Palmer was a real estate agent.
+He did well from the property boom on the Gold Coast, and he "retired" at the age of 29.